bbepis/XUnity.AutoTranslator/README.md

     public string GetUniqueFileSystemAssetPath( UnityEngine.Object asset );

     /// <summary>
+    /// Indicate your work is done and if any other hooks to this asset/resource load should be called.
+    /// </summary>
+    /// <param name="skipRemainingPostfixes">Indicate if any other hooks should be skipped.</param>
+    public void Complete( bool skipRemainingPostfixes = true );

+    /// <summary>
     /// Gets the original parameters the asset load call was called with.
     /// </summary>
     public AssetLoadParameters OriginalParameters { get; }

     /// <summary>
     /// Gets the AssetBundle associated with the loaded assets.
     /// </summary>